Alecerzea/OS-Install-Scripts/README.md

 If you wanna use gpu passthrough in any vm you create (As I use both in my Mac and Windows KVMs), use [quickpassthrough](https://github.com/HikariKnight/quickpassthrough).

-I don't use either for gaming,don't even try neither Valorant nor Warzone under them XD (I just play them in my PS5 BTW).
+I don't use either for gaming,even though I install some gaming stores in case they are needed for any game that for some reason doesnt work in fedora, don't even try neither Valorant nor Warzone under them XD (I just play them in my PS5 BTW).

 My Linux config is only GNOME+AMD/Intel GPU, NVIDIA in Linux is a headache to me  and I want Secure boot without adding a key that would mess with my Kernel, KDE isn't a desktop environment I like, idc about the beef of the developers, nor customization(The most I do is change the Wallpaper and done) GNOME just works.